phetsims/phet-info/checklists/new_repo_checklist.md

 - [ ] Create a Sim Checklist issue using template [sim_checklist.md](https://github.com/phetsims/phet-info/blob/master/checklists/sim_checklist.md).
 Use "{{TITLE}} Master Checklist" as the issue name.
 Assign to @ariel-phet.

 In your working copy of perennial repo:
 - [ ] Add the new repo to `perennial/data/active-repos`.
 Commit and push.
+Then pull perennial-alias so these two checkouts stay in sync.
 If needed immediately, run `cd perennial/ && grunt generate-data` and commit and push to update data lists.
 Otherwise it is done every night as part of daily grunt work.

 Other:
 - [ ] Navigate to https://bayes.colorado.edu/dev/phettest/ and click the "Refresh Perennial" button.
 If you do not know the password, please ask another developer.
 - [ ] Apply GitHub labels.
 See [github-labels/README.md](https://github.com/phetsims/phet-info/blob/master/github-labels/README.md).
 - [ ] Apply branch protection rules.
 Use [This script to do so](https://github.com/phetsims/perennial/blob/master/js/scripts/protect-branches-for-repo.js).
 - [ ] Notify Slack channel dev-public that the repo has been created.
 E.g. "I just added a new repository, {{REPO}}.
-Please pull perennial and run `clone-missing-repos.sh` at your convenience."
+Please pull perennial and perennial-alias and run `clone-missing-repos.sh` at your convenience."
 - [ ] If using IDEA/Webstorm (pre-2018), add the git source root for the repository.
 - [ ] Follow any remaining "Implementation" tasks in the Master Checklist issue that you created above.
 - [ ] If applicable, add any needed dependencies to `phetLibs` in package.json.
 If you change package.json, run `grunt update`.